-The International Classification of Nursing Practice (ICNP) Reference Set is a product agreed as part of a new collaboration agreement between the International Council of Nurses (ICN) and the International Health Terminology Standards Organisation (IHTSDO), trading as SNOMED International.
-ICNP content has been incorporated into SNOMED CT and being released as a reference set by SNOMED International on behalf of ICN - this Production release is based on ICNP 2019.
-To accompany the reference set, an equivalence table (ICNP content and equivalent SNOMED CT content) has been created to show the correspondence between ICNP 2019 content and the content in the SNOMED CT reference set to support migration and for those not using ICNP in SNOMED CT enabled systems.
+The International Classification of Nursing Practice (ICNP) Reference Set is a product agreed as part of a collaboration agreement between the International Council of Nurses (ICN) and the International Health Terminology Standards Organisation (IHTSDO), trading as SNOMED International.
+ICNP content has been incorporated into SNOMED CT and is being released as a reference set by SNOMED International on behalf of ICN.
+This production release is based on ICNP 2019 as was the release in October 2021.

 - ICNP 2019 incorporated into SNOMED CT

-- SNOMED International to maintain and distribute ICNP as a reference set on behalf of ICN
+- SNOMED International to maintain and distribute ICNP as a SNOMED reference set on behalf of ICN

 - ICN to retain ownership of ICNP – SNOMED International to retain ownership of SNOMED CT

 - ICN to continue to lead on ICNP clinical development over time and its quality assurance through ICN governance processes

 - Free for use in SNOMED International member countries and licensed by ICN in non-member countries

 ICN has established the ICNP Editorial Board through which decisions on the content of ICNP are made.
 The ICNP Editorial Board has put in place a mechanism for requesting changes and additions to ICNP reference set - for more information please contact email@example.com.

 - To ensure that nursing remains connected to the wider health information landscape globally

 - To ensure that SNOMED CT continues to adequately reflect global nursing practice